 First Known Use: 1906See Words from the same year

 medical Definition of proprioception

 Seen and Heard

-What made you look up proprioception?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up proprioception?
+Please tell us where you read or heard it (including the quote, if possible).